davepinch/pinchy.cc/content/topics/places/countries/z/zimbabwe/flag/Flag_of_Zimbabwe.svg.md

 ---
-title: "Flag of Zimbabwe (Wikimedia Commons)"
+title: "Flag of Zimbabwe (Wikimedia Commons)" adjacent to:
-author: multiple (see website)
-borders:
   - Flag of Botswana (Wikimedia Commons)
   - Flag of Mozambique (Wikimedia Commons)
   - Flag of South Africa (Wikimedia Commons)
-  - Flag of Zambia (Wikimedia Commons) flag of:
+  - Flag of Zambia (Wikimedia Commons)
+author: multiple (see website) flag of:
   - Zimbabwe
   - triangle